trefis/okra/README.md

 ## Fixing warnings

-Warnings will be shown for sections that are unparsable for some reason.
+Exceptions with warnings will be raised if the tool is unable to locate the engineer time in a section.
 This can be because it doesn't follow the defined format (e.g. it is valid, but something else) or it can have accidental formatting errors.
-You should always check all warnings to make sure that the returned result is correct.
+You should always resolve warnings to make sure that the returned result is correct.

 Some issues that cause warnings: